-At a recent housing conversation CRIHI hosted in Riverbend/Terwillegar, the community spoke to one point quite strongly: We Need Quality consultation!
+At a 2016 conversation Interfaith Housing hosted in Riverbend/Terwillegar, the community spoke to one point quite strongly: We Need Quality consultation!

 They argued that the City and developers need to engage with the communities much earlier.
 A poorly done process (just checking a box) breeds mistrust.
 As well, if the developer doesn’t have a good plan to address reasonable concerns, that triggers much higher levels of fear, worry and concern in the local community.